Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Over-the-counter products may be sold online.

 Non-German EU pharmacies may market medicinal products online to the German public within the requirements of Section 73 of the Medicinal Products Act.
-Until recently, this was allowed for prescription-only products only subject to a statutory pricing procedure (Section 78 of the Medicinal Products Act, ordinance on pharmaceutical product pricing).
-In October 2016 this was changed in light of the European Court of Justice’s (ECJ) decision in Doc Morris.
-In this case the ECJ held the German price-setting system for the online supply of prescription-only medicinal products by foreign pharmacies to be unlawful.
+However, this was allowed for prescription-only products only subject to the statutory pricing requirements (Section 78 of the Medicinal Products Act, ordinance on pharmaceutical product pricing).
+This changed in October 2016 when the European Court of Justice’s (ECJ) held in Doc Morris that the German price-setting system for the online supply of prescription-only medicinal products by foreign pharmacies was unlawful.

 Named patient supply